from the American Rose Society Handbook for Selecting Roses

 Classification of Roses

-The American Rose Society recently approved a new classification scheme that reflects both the botanical and evolutionary progress of the rose.
+The American Rose Society has a classification scheme that reflects both the botanical and evolutionary progress of the rose.
 There are three main groupings: Species (i.e. wild roses); Old Garden Roses (classes in existence before 1867); and Modern Roses (classes not in existence before 1867).

 Classification Characteristics — No other flower has a wider range of size, color, shape and flower form than the rose for attractive and easy adaptation to any garden setting.
 Roses are among the most versatile of plants.
 They come in every shape, size and color imaginable with architectural dimensions, both in bloom and plant size, that make it possible to please everyone!
 They bloom constantly from early spring to late fall, providing a rich tapestry of color in the garden.